 Tomatillos look like small tomatoes in papery husks, but they have an entirely different sweet-tart flavor that makes them a nice twist in salsa, instead of tomatoes.
 Tomatillos are more closely related to cape gooseberries and ground cherries and can be green, purple, or golden.

-You'll need 2 plants for cross pollination and those two plants should provide you with all the tomatillos you will need.
-They tend to self-sow, if any are left in the garden, and return again next year.
+You'll need two plants for cross-pollination and those two plants should provide you with all the tomatillos you will need.
+They tend to self-sow, if any are left in the garden, and return next year.

 07 of 07

 Mix It Up

 These are the basic ingredients for your salsa, but you can build on them to suit your taste.
 Popular additions to grow in your salsa garden include corn, zucchini, and all kinds of fruits, from pineapples to peaches.
 Here are a few quick and easy recipes, to get you started.

 - Grilled Salsa

 - Corn Salsa